blue knights drum & bugle corps 2022

 Questions?
 Contact our Corps Director, Daniel Belcher at email@example.com

 Due to the age limit in place across all open and world class DCI corps, in order to be a member of the Blue Knights you must be no older than 21 years old.
-If you are currently 21, you may become a member so long as your 22nd birthday is on or before June 1st of 2022.
+If you are currently 21, you may become a member so long as your 22nd birthday is on or after June 1st of 2022.

 While most people who march for the Blue Knights are not younger than 16 years old, we recommend anyone interested come to the BKXperience clinics or camps to learn more about what is expected.
 It is also a chance to see how the Blue Knights operate, as well as a chance for our staff to get to know you!